Consulate General of the Czech Republic in Hong Kong

 f) Flight crew members who are nationals of a contracting Party to the Chicago Convention on International Civil Aviation.

-Please complete the application form in English and attach one (or two) recent photograph(s) as well as the documents required (see further below).
-The application form must be signed and submitted in person.
+In general, visa-processing procedures takes 2 weeks.
 Due to possible delays in processing individual visa applications, it is recommended that you lodge your application not later than 3 weeks before the date of your planned departure and not earlier than 3 months.

-In general, visa-processing procedures for short-term visas should not 1 week but may vary in individual cases.
 The current fee for a short-term Schengen visa is EUR 60 (EUR 35 for children from the age of 6 years and below the age of 12 years), payable in HKD and must be settled upon application.
 Fees are non-refundable.
-Payment must be made in cash, although some Consulates General accept other means of payment.
-For further details please contact the Consulate General concerned.
+Payment must be made in cash.

 a) Children under six years

-b) School pupils, students, postgraduate students and accompanying teachers who undertake stays for the purpose of study
+b) School pupils, students, postgraduate students and accompanying teachers who undertake stays for the purpose of study (not sightseeing)

 c) Researchers from third countries travelling for the purpose of carrying out scientific research as defined in Recommendation No 2005/761/EC of the European Parliament and of the Council of 28 September 2005 to facilitate the issue by the Member States of uniform short-stay visas for researchers from third countries travelling within the Community for the purpose of carrying out scientific research

-d) Representatives of non-profit organisations aged 25 years or less participating in seminars, conferences, sports, cultural or educational events organised by non-profit organisations
+d) Representatives of non-profit organisations aged 25 years or less actively participating in seminars, conferences, sports, cultural or educational events organised by non-profit organisations

 e) Holders of diplomatic and service passports

-6. Harmonised List of Supporting Documents for Uniform Schengen Visa
+Harmonised List of Supporting Documents for Uniform Schengen Visa

-c) Confirmed round trip airline ticket / booking
+3. Confirmed round trip airline ticket / booking

-e) A letter from your employer confirming your leave (if applicable)
+5. A letter from your employer confirming your leave (if applicable)

-f) Guarantee letter by company (employer) with bank endorsement (if applicable)
+6. Guarantee letter by company (employer) with bank endorsement (if applicable)

-g) Student identification / university cover letter (if applicable)
+7. Student identification / university cover letter (if applicable)

-h) A letter of invitation from the person you are visiting in the Schengen area or from your business partner in the Schengen area or a confirmed hotel accommodation booking (whichever is applicable)
+8. A letter of invitation from the person you are visiting in the Schengen area or from your business partner in the Schengen area or a confirmed hotel accommodation booking (whichever is applicable)

-i) Travel/medical insurance (coverage EUR 30,000 and valid for the entire Schengen area for the duration of your stay)
+9. Travel/medical insurance (coverage EUR 30,000 and valid for the entire Schengen area for the duration of your stay)

 Further documents might be requested in individual cases.